Phrazes for the Young: Release

 The album was previewed in its entirety on August 31, 2009, at the Duo Music Exchange in Tokyo, Japan.
 To celebrate the release, Casablancas played a special series of shows every Friday night in November in Los Angeles.
 The first track released from the album, "11th Dimension", had its first airing on the Radio 1 Zane Lowe Show on September 17, and was marked as Zane Lowe's Hottest Record.
 The single was released on October 2, 2009, in the US.

 Casablancas performed "I Wish It Was Christmas Today" (based on a Saturday Night Live skit) on Late Night with Jimmy Fallon on December 21, 2009.
 "Left & Right in the Dark", "Out of the Blue", "Ludlow St" and "11th Dimension" are featured in the Gossip Girl episode "The Lady Vanished"; "Out of the Blue" was featured in the trailer of The Kids Are All Right; and "11th Dimension" was featured in the opening of the 2015 comedy Vacation.

 A deluxe box set including B-sides and home recordings was made available after the album's release.
 It comes with a vinyl recording of the album and is housed within an antique style box.

+Reception

+Phrazes for the Young received mostly positive reviews upon release.
+NME awarded the album four stars out of five calling it "a little short, but oh so sweet."
+Pitchfork accused Casablancas of making "the classic rookie solo mistake of stuffing his songs with everything in the studio," while praising the "endearing silliness" of '11th Dimension' and the "gorgeous electro ballad" 'Glass.'
+They were less effusive of other aspects of the record comparing it to a "plexiglass-covered museum piece."
+They continued: "at this rate, this one-time wunderkind risks becoming little more than an emblem of the past if he can't figure out how to harness the present once again."
+Alexis Petridis writing in The Guardian was broadly positive about the record saying that when Casablancas "concentrates on making pop music...Phrazes for the Young is a blast."
+The Quietus called it "more of a vanity than a solo project."
+In the years following its release, "Phrazes for the Young" was viewed more positively and is now viewed as something of a cult record.